 Maybe your body needs more food but you’re stuck in a cycle of restriction.

 Maybe you could even just use a hug!
 Yet you disregard your need for human touch, are afraid to ask for this kind of support, or live alone and don’t socialize much.
-(In that case, why not give yourself a hug?)

-3. Cultivate connection with your body
+3. Cultivate a stronger connection with your body

 However, we are our bodies’ keepers.
 Only we know precisely what our bodies need in a given moment.
 Come into that power!